chanattan/rikudo_project/README.md

  - Check Solution : considering that the current graph has been played and thus the nodes have been labelled with the hope of being a solution, then the proposed solution is checked using a verification algorithm, the answer is outputted on the label : is solution.

  Note that the algorithms may take time to run and the software may freeze in the meantime.
+ The labelling of a node is done according to its neighbors' labels or otherwise all values are possible, this allows a smarter way to play, Left+Ctrl click to decrement and Left click to increment, Right click to delete the label, please refer to the creator mode if you want all the list of all possible commands as some of them are available in play mode.

  ## Creator Mode
  In this mode, you can create your own puzzle (map) to try them on the play mode.